nanoframework/SimpleLink_CC13xx_26xx_SDK/source/ti/ti154stack/apps/sensor_oad_onchip/CC13X2_CC26X2R1_LAUNCHXL/README.md

 > During normal operation when flashed for the first time, the application .bin and the bim .hex file need to be loaded separately.
 Ensure that BIM binary is flashed/downloaded before downloading the application using the debugger for debug purposes

+> If you have enabled the persistent image authentication feature in the BIM (see the bim_onchip readme for more information), you will have to flash the `sensor_oad_onchip_persistent_secure_cc1352lp_tirtos_ccs.bin` file, not the .hex file.
+The .bin file is required since it has the populated security segment signature for BIM authentication.
+When flashing the persistent image .bin file, you must specify the binary load address as the starting address specified in the persistent application project's linker file (`IMG_A_FLASH_START`).
+The default persistent application starting address is 0x0002E000

 The persistent image is built from the sensor_oad_onchip_persistent project:
 * `<SDK_DIR>/examples/rtos/CC13X2R1_LAUNCHXL/ti154stack/sensor_oad_onchip_persistent_secure`